ALRhub/cw2/doc/03_config.md

 speed_of_light: "c"
 ```

 While this does not cause an error, I recommend you still define your constants inside the `params` sections.
 During runtime **cw2** will modify the internal configuration object.
-While it is highly unlikely, you might overwrite such an internal keyword, leading to unforeseen issues.
-Especially as the software evolves.
+While it is highly unlikely, you might overwrite such an internal keyword, leading to unforeseen issues, especially as the software evolves.
+For now, internal keywords generally begin with an underscore (`_internal_keyword`) and should be avoided.

 To stay on the safe side, put all your custom parameters / arguments / constants inside the `params` section. **cw2** guarantees that all the values inside this section will not be altered.
 For example: